wimdetroyer/study-notes/java-concurrency-in-practice.md

 What are pinned threads?

+Virtual threads are 'mounted' to a _carrier thread_ ( / platform thread) . after running some code and awaiting execution of blocking operations, the VT can _unpin_ itself from the carrier thread.

+However, when  a VT does a blocking operation when

+- a native method or foreign function is called
+- the VT is executing a synchronized block

+the VT is said to be _pinned_ to the carrier thread, meaning it cannot be unmounted.
+This can hinder scalability.

 Wim De Troyer
 ​​You mentioned the 'danger' of enabling virtual threads in spring. how can we configure it safely ?